TriG-Tbh/Advent-of-Code-2021/README.md

 ## Write-ups

-Post-completion write-ups for each problem can be found in `Write-Ups.md`.
+Post-completion write-ups for each problem can be found in [`Write-Ups.md`](https://github.com/TriG-Tbh/Advent-of-Code-2021/blob/main/Write-Ups.md).
+These write-ups will be exactly what goes through my head after completing each day.

+A more formal post-calendar write-up can be found in [`Post-Completion.md`](https://github.com/TriG-Tbh/Advent-of-Code-2021/blob/main/Post-Completion.md).